About

 What Sprouts Is All About

-String Sprouts is a revolutionary program providing five years of affordable lessons for violin, viola, cello, and bass to kids in the Omaha-Council Bluffs metro area.
-To be eligible to start the program, your Sprout’s birthday must fall between April 1, 2018–April 1, 2021.
+String Sprouts is a revolutionary program providing five years of affordable lessons for violin and cello to kids in the Omaha metro area.
+To be eligible to start the program in the fall of 2026, your Sprout’s birthday must fall between April 1, 2020 and April 1, 2023.

 In 2022, our program moved to a sliding scale tuition model to better serve our musical community.
 The amount a family pays is based on their total household income and household size.
 Included in the cost is tuition, an instrument, and all the learning materials your Sprout will need!
 As always, qualifying families can participate in String Sprouts at absolutely no cost, instrument included.